juliendevi/R_functions/README.md

 This repository include the following usefull R scripts:
-- busco_graphs.R: function taking a data.frame with columns ID, single, duplicates, fragmentated and missing genes.
-Allow to generate a barplot or a serie of piecharts.
+- busco_graphs.R: function which generate a barplot or a serie of piecharts from a data.frame with 5 columns (ID, single, duplicates, fragmentated and missing genes).